 For testing dates, location, costs, please visit the Certification Test Center.

-Once you've established yourself as an RPR, your next step is to become an advanced-level court reporter by passing the Registered Merit Reporter (RMR) Exam.
+Once you have established yourself as a RPR, your next step is to become an advanced-level court reporter by passing the Registered Merit Reporter (RMR) Exam.

 With your RMR, your peers and clients will recognize you as one of the top court reporters in the country.
 Your RMR gives you...

 - More opportunities for challenging and lucrative job assignments

 - An opportunity to compete in NCRA's National Speed Contest

 - The inspiration to enhance your skills and become an even more valuable part of the judicial system

 - Eligibility to become a RDR